History of Saskatchewan: Immigration policy

 Settlement policy, set by the federal government, the Canadian Pacific Railway, the Hudson's Bay Company and associated land companies encouraged immigration.
 The key event was the decision to emulate the American Homestead Law by offering, at no cost, 160 acres of farmland to any man over 18 (or to a woman head of family) who settled there.
 Dramatic advertising campaigns promoted the benefits of prairie living.
 Potential immigrants read leaflets information painted Canada as a veritable garden of Eden, and downplayed the need for agricultural expertise.
-Ads in The Nor'-West Farmer by the Commissioner of Immigration implied that western land was blessed with water, wood, gold, silver, iron, copper, and cheap coal for fuel, all of which were readily at hand.
+Ads in The Nor'-West Farmer by the Commissioner of Immigration implied that western land held water, wood, gold, silver, iron, copper, and cheap coal for fuel, all of which were readily at hand.
 Reality was far harsher, especially for the first arrivals who lived in sod houses.
 However eastern money poured in and by 1913, long term mortgage loans to Saskatchewan farmers had reached $65 million.